rpthms/ansible-debian-server/README.md

 - server.key: Your server's private key
 - ta.key: OpenVPN static key required for HMAC authentication

 All these files can be easily generated using [EasyRSA](https://github.com/OpenVPN/easy-rsa).
-Check out the Arch Wiki on [how to use EasyRSA](https://wiki.archlinux.org/index.php/Easy-RSA).
+Check out the Arch Wiki to learn [how to use EasyRSA](https://wiki.archlinux.org/index.php/Easy-RSA).

 # Instructions
 1. Make sure your SSH public key has been deployed to the root account as the playbook is using root as the `remote_user`.
 If you'd rather SSH into your own account and use sudo to run the playbook, then you'll have to replace `remote_user` with `become_user` in site.yml